Oseec/20MinCoach/README.md

   return ok ? children : <Navigate to={redirectTo} replace />;
 }
 ```
-Allows user access if the user has at least one of the scopes needed.
+`RequireAnyScope` allows user access if the user has at least one of the scopes needed.

 ```ts
 export function RequireAuthenticated({